 Gift baskets are a classic holiday and special occasion gift because they provide the perfect opportunity to combine practical and ornamental gifts.
 A basket can be made up of anything from food to personal care products or materials for a specific hobby.

 Having something to look forward to is a great way to help seniors feel engaged and active in their families and communities.
 Designing personalized coupons that they can “cash in” throughout the year for anything from a movie date to a spa appointment or night of salsa dancing can help create new memories for the entire family.

 Adult Coloring Books and Art Supplies

 Adult coloring books are all the rage.
 Not only are they a fun and creative throwback to childhood, they’ve also been shown to have a number of positive health effects on everything from memory problems to emotional issues and PTSD.

 They may seem impersonal, but gift cards are a practical and thoughtful gift that encourages recipients to treat themselves to something they may not have otherwise purchased.
 Did your senior do all her holiday shopping at Macy’s or Bloomingdale’s when she was younger?
 A gift card from her favorite department store can bring back fond memories of her youth.
 Does he collect coins?
 A gift card from the U.S. Mint can help him find coins he doesn’t have yet.

-For more information about assisted living, rehab and skilled nursing, adult day health, memory care and other resources for seniors and their families, contact SALMON Health and Retirement at 800-446-8060 to learn more.
+For more information about assisted living, rehab and skilled nursing, memory care and other resources for seniors and their families, contact SALMON Health and Retirement to learn more.